An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Title Tags - approximately 70 characters, use target keyword.
 Learn how to run a title tag test.

-• Headers - Specifically the “H1” tag should be a shortened version of the Title Tag typically, between 2-3 words.
+• Headers - The “H1” tag should be a shortened version of the Title Tag, typically between 2-3 words.
 H2 tags should be used if they follow the format of the page.
-H3s and beyond are of less importance but if used should be relevant and used in order.
+H3s and beyond are less important but should be relevant and used in order.

 • Body Content - Created to improve the search experience.
-Write with authority and help solve the searchers problems using the target keywords.
-Find the target keywords for the page and write to them with authority. seoClarity users can leverage Research Grid for this by finding the keywords where the ranking URLs for target keyword are also ranking.
+Write with authority and help solve the searcher's problems using the target keywords.
+Find the target keywords for the page and write to them with authority. seoClarity users can leverage Research Grid to find the keywords where the ranking URLs for target keyword are also ranking.

 At this stage of the audit, the goal is to spot a few quick SEO tweaks on pages where the keywords are ranking between 3-8.
 By doing this you can gain wins and reveal an ongoing workflow to improve these elements for the search experience.